A guide to Avoriaz

 Avoriaz plays host to a number of winter music festivals which take over the resort and the pistes, namely Rock the Pistes and Snowboxx.
 In summer, the Pass'portes MTB festival is the biggest event for bikers, with the occasional Tour de France stage passing nearby.

-Apartments in Avoriaz
+Where to Stay in Avoriaz

 Restaurants in Avoriaz